-Item Description DHCP Client Enables or disables the DHCP client function.
-If in the IPv6 column, the DHCPv6 client is enabled.
-The DHCPv6 client supports all three methods of obtaining an IPv6 address - SLAAC, stateless DHCPv6, and stateful DHCPv6. disabled - The router does not allow automatic allocation of an IP address from a DHCP server in the LAN network. enabled - The router allows automatic allocation of an IP address from a DHCP server in the LAN network.
-IP Address A fixed IP address for the Ethernet interface.
-Use IPv4 notation in the IPv4 column and IPv6 notation in the IPv6 column.
-Shortened IPv6 notation is supported.
-Subnet Mask / Prefix Specifies the subnet mask for the IPv4 address.
-In the IPv6 column, fill in the prefix for the IPv6 address - a number in the range of 0 to 128.
-Default Gateway Specifies the IP address of the default gateway.
-If provided, every packet with a destination not found in the routing table is sent to this IP address.
-Use the correct IP address notation in both the IPv4 and IPv6 columns.
-Primary DNS Server Specifies the primary IP address of the DNS server.
-When the IP address is not found in the routing table, the router forwards the request to the DNS server specified here.
-Use the correct IP address notation in both the IPv4 and IPv6 columns.
-Secondary DNS Server Specifies the secondary IP address of the DNS server.
+Item Description DHCP Client Enables/disables the DHCP client function. disabled - The router does not allow automatic allocation IP address from a DHCP server in LAN network. enabled - The router allows automatic allocation IP address from a DHCP server in LAN network.
+IP address Specifies a fixed set of IP addresses for the network interfaces ETH.
+Subnet Mask Specifies a Subnet Mask for the IP address.
+Default Gateway Specifies the IP address of default gateway.
+When entering the IP address of default gateway, every packet for which the destination IP address was not found in the routing table, is sent to this IP address.
+DNS server Specifies the IP address of the DNS server.
+When the IP address is not found the Routing Table, the router forwards an IP address requests to the DNS server.
+Bridged Activates/deactivates the bridging function on the router. no - The bridging function is inactive (default). • yes - The bridging function is active.